Tilikum Crossing: Naming

 Public commentary on the names was accepted until March 1 and TriMet chose the final name, Tilikum Crossing, Bridge of the People in April, using the spelling preferred by the Chinookan peoples.

 Inauguration

 The crossing opened for general use on September 12, 2015, becoming the first new bridge built across the river in the Portland metropolitan area since 1973.
 The first public access to the bridge was given on August 9, 2015, in the morning for the 20th annual Providence Bridge Pedal and in the afternoon with a three-hour period in which the bridge was open to everyone.

+Later developments

+In 2019, TriMet installed 12 vertical-axis wind turbines on the bridge, atop already existing lighting and overhead catenary poles near both ends of the bridge.
+It was estimated that each turbine may generate up to 1,000 watts of electricity per hour, depending on the wind speed.
+They began operating in May 2019.
+In addition to their practical use in generating power, the turbines were described by the agency as supportive of the bridge's overall "sustainability" theme and "fun to look at", and were described by the Portland Tribune as "whimsical".

+TriMet's first Frequent Express route, FX2–Division, which uses articulated buses, began using the Tilikum Crossing from the route's opening in September 2022.
+In August 2023, a fourth bus line began using the bridge, when TriMet route 19–Woodstock was moved to the Tilikum Crossing from the Ross Island Bridge.